VeerMuchandi/PushingImagesToExternalRegistry/README.md

 We will supply **.docker/config.json** file with valid Docker Registry credentials in order to push the output image into a private Docker Registry or pull the builder image from the private Docker Registry that requires authentication.

-The **.docker/config.json** file is found in your home directory by default and has the following format:
+The **.docker/config.json** file is found in your home directory by default and has the following type of content (you may have json instead of yaml):

 ```
 auths: